cambsull/christmas_bird_count/README.md

 * Be responsive to mobile devices and various screen sizes.

-* Contain a Home page, an About page, and a Contact page.
+* Contain a Home section, an About section, and a Contact section.

 * Feature images of birds local to the Lewiston area.

 * Have a functional contact form.

-## Functions

-### Mobile

-// Specifics about mobile functions will go here.

-### Tablet

-// Specifics about tablet functions will go here.

-### Desktop

-// Specifics about desktop functions will go here.